mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-### 2. Medical Knowledge Voter
+### The Medical Knowledge Voter: Clinical Decision Support

-For medical knowledge access, we implement another voter that controls access to clinical decision support tools:
+For medical knowledge access, we need another voter that controls access to clinical decision support tools.
+This is where things get really interesting because you're dealing with different types of medical information that have different access requirements.

+Drug interaction checking?
+Doctors and nurses can do that.
+Treatment guidelines?
+Only doctors.
+Diagnostic criteria?
+Definitely doctors only.

 ```php
 <?php